-The values of the offset and full-scale registers are set by writing to them directly, or they are set automatically by calibration commands.
+The values of the offset and full-scale registers are set either by writing to them directly, or are set automatically by calibration commands.

-The offset and gain calibration features are intended for correction of minor system level offset and gain errors.
+The offset and gain calibration features are intended for the correction of minor system-level offset and gain errors.
 When entering manual values into the calibration registers, take care to avoid scaling down the gain register to values far below a scaling factor of 1.0.
-Under extreme situations it is possible to over-range the ADC.
+Under extreme situations, overranging the ADC is possible.
 Avoid encountering situations where analog inputs are connected to voltages greater than V{REF} / Gain.

 Take care when increasing digital gain with the FSC register.
 When implementing custom digital gains less than 20% higher than nominal and offsets less than 40% of full scale, no special care is required.
-When operating at digital gains greater than 20% higher than nominal and offsets greater than 40% of full scale, make sure that the offset and gain registers follow the conditions of Equation 18.
+When operating at digital gains greater than 20% higher than nominal and offsets greater than 40% of full-scale, make sure that the offset and gain registers follow the conditions of Equation 18.

-$$\frac{2 \text{ V}}{\text{Gain Scaling}} - 1.251 \text{ V} > | \text{ Offset Scaling} |$$ (18)
+$$\frac{2 \text{ V}}{\text{Gain Scaling}} - 1.251 \text{ V} > | \text{ Offset Scaling } |$$ (18)

-9.4.5.1 Offset Calibration Register: OFC[2:0]
+8.4.5.1 Offset Calibration Register: OFC[2:0]

 The offset calibration is a 24-bit word, composed of three 8-bit registers.
 The offset is in twos complement format with a maximum positive value of 7FFFFFh and a maximum negative value of 800000h.
 The upper 16 bits, OFC[2:1], are the most important bits of the offset calibration register for calibration and can correct offsets ranging from -FS to +FS, as shown in Table 11.
 The lower eight bits, OFC[0], provide sub-LSB correction and are used by the calibration commands.
-If a calibration command is issued and the offset register is then read for storage and re-use later, it is recommended that all 24 bits of the OFC be used.
-When the calibration commands are not used and the offset is corrected by writing a user-calculated value to the OFC register, it is recommended that only OFC[2:1] be used and that OFC[0] be left as all zeros.
+If a calibration command is issued and the offset register is then read for storage and re-use later, all 24 bits of the OFC are recommended to be used.
+When the calibration commands are not used and the offset is corrected by writing a user-calculated value to the OFC register, only OFC[2:1] are recommended to be used and OFC[0] is recommended to be left as all zeros.
 A register value of 000000h provides no offset correction.

-Note that while the offset calibration register value can correct offsets ranging from -FS to +FS (as shown in Table 11), avoid overloading the analog inputs.
+Note that although the offset calibration register value can correct offsets ranging from -FS to +FS (as shown in Table 11), avoid overloading the analog inputs.